Get information about animation, industry trends, available careers and the education you’ll need.

-According to the U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook, what you earn as an animator depends upon where you work.
-The good news?
-Movie animators are at the top of the salary chart when it comes to earnings.
+According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, what you earn as an animator depends upon where you work.
+An interesting fact?
+Software publishers now pay animators more than Hollywood.
 Here are median annual salaries for animators by industry:

 |Industry||Median Annual Salary|